ramonpzg/scipy_20jp_dask/README.md

 ## What this tutorial is not

 1. Although it is tailored towards beginner in this topic, this is not an introduction to Python.
 If you have never written a line of code, this is not the right tutorial for you, that's the one you we had yesterday :)
-2. This is not an Artificial Intelligence tutorial, that's the next one :)
+2. This is not an Artificial Intelligence tutorial, that one is running right now as well :)
 3. This is not a web scraping tutorial, although we will do some of that
-4.
+4. This is not a tutorial covering every feature of Dask.
+We will mainly use the Dataframe API to clean, process, and analyse our data